Spline Interpolation on Compact Riemannian Manifolds: Application

-are defined and treated as the variables to be inferred through log-likelihood optimization.
-These rotations are expressed in the local chart of the spherical coordinates $(\theta,\phi)$.
-From these $r$ parameters, the local rotation $\ang^{x}(\sbf)$ is extended to all $\sbf \in \manif$ using spline interpolation based on the interpolating values $\bigl(\ang^{x}(\tilde{\sbf}_{i})\bigr)_{i=1}^{r}$.
 In the present work, we take $r=25$, while the scaling factors are kept constant, with $\rho_{1}=2$ and $\rho_{2}=1/2$.
 This choice emphasizes the direction given by $\ang^{x}(\sbf)$ while limiting the number of parameters in the log-likelihood optimization.
-This construction of local anisotropies is proposed here as an original approach, while other formulations remain possible, as discussed in Section~\ref{conclu}.
+This construction of local anisotropies is proposed as an original approach to an open and challenging problem, and provide a structured way to handle spatial non-stationarity while keeping the parameter space manageable.
+However, this approach entails certain trade-offs and limitations, which are discussed in detail in Section~\ref{conclu}, along with potential alternatives.

 The results are shown in Figure~\ref{results_earth} in 3D for the first scenario, and 2D results are provided in Appendix~\ref{appendix_2d}.
 The carbon dioxide concentration is expressed here as a mass fraction (kg of CO$_2$ per kg of moist air) and subsequently normalized to the interval $[0,1]$.
 Once again, the isotropic splines produced by our method yield results that are very close to those obtained with spherical harmonics, thereby confirming the effectiveness of the approach.
 Furthermore, the introduction of anisotropies proves particularly valuable, as it enables a more accurate representation of the phenomenon's behavior, as supported by the RMSE reported in Figure~\ref{boxplots_earth}.